A Nutritionist’s 10 Favorite Costco Finds for $10 or Less

 4. Silk Almond Milk, $7 for three half gallons

-Unsweetened almond and soy milk are my favorite non-dairy milk choices, and I always buy organic and/or non-GMO varieties whenever I can.
-Costco carries my favorite brand of non-dairy milk, plus Costco even carries a non-dairy milk by their Kirkland brand, although it's a bit higher in price.
+Unsweetened almond and soy milk are my favorite non-dairy milk choices.
+Costco carries my favorite brand of non-dairy milk, plus Costco even carries a non-dairy milk by their Kirkland brand, although it’s a bit higher in price.